 - Sundt Construction – Education at the Speed of Industry

-The 2018 finalists will be recognized and awarded at AGC's Centennial Celebration
+The 2018 winners were recognized and awarded at AGC's Centennial Celebration